Basic Strategic Art Program: Modules

 The first BSAP module is Strategic Theory, which allows students to "evaluate doctrine and strategy".
 Students consider military classics by authors such as Sun Tzu and Clausewitz.
 The course also considers modern strategic theory related to service and joint doctrine as well as strategic culture and practical application of theory.

-In the Strategic Art module, students study campaigns including the Peloponnesian Wars and Global War on Terrorism.
+In the Strategic Art module, students study campaigns including the Peloponnesian Wars and the global war on terrorism.
 Topics of discussion include: "strategy and policy match, theories of victory, mirror imaging, civil-military relations, pre-war plans and wartime realities, and coalition warfare".

 The National Security and Decision-making module focuses on decision-making and organization within the executive branch of the U.S. government, including real-world case studies and a trip to Washington D.C. for U.S. government interagency visits including the Central Intelligence Agency, National Security Council, State Department, and others.

 In the Contemporary Strategic Challenges module, students learn about homeland security as well as conduct regional studies related to Northeast Asia, Southwest Asia, Western Hemisphere, and Europe.

 The Institutional Strategy module centers on the U.S. Army related to resources, force management, readiness, and transformation.
 In the Joint and Army Planning module, students learn about campaign planning with U.S. Army forces and landpower in a broader strategic context.